Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Fishing Strategy

+* The best fishing spot for non-rainy days is the mountain lake.
+  * Not only does it have the highest best gold per hour ratio, it also has the easiest difficulty fish.
+Perfect catches are the best way to level up the fishing skill.
+* The best fishing spot for rainy days is the forest river.
+  * This is because Catfish sell for a lot of gold.
+They are difficult to catch with low fishing skill, but you should still be able to catch around 50% of them.
 * Prioritize eating [Green Algae](https://stardewvalleywiki.com/Green_Algae) (1.15 ratio), then [Joja Cola](https://stardewvalleywiki.com/Joja_Cola) (1.92 ratio), then the highest-quality [Chub](https://stardewvalleywiki.com/Chub).
 * Prioritize capturing fishing chests over perfect fish.
 (The rewards can be extremely good.)
-* Make sure that you have at least 5 inventory slots open at all times by moving fish from your inventory into the chest.
+* Make sure that you keep 4 or 5 inventory slots free by occasionally moving fish from your inventory into the chest.
 (This is because you can catch 1 new fish + get up to 4 items from a fishing chest.)
 * When casting at 7 energy or below, you will correctly drop into the appropriate amount of negative energy, even though the energy meter will appear to be at 0.
 For example, when casting at 2 energy, you will go to -6 energy.
 And then, after eating a Green Algae to restore 13 energy, you will go back to positive 7 energy.
 Thus, it is mostly irrelevant whether or not you accidentally slip past 0 energy while fishing (at least as long as you get a level up before the next day to remove the exhaustion).
-* For reference, you can get about 10,000g per day when fishing at the forest river when it rains (at level 10).

 ### General Mines Strategy